Dohaaniba/Task_Backend/README.md

 - POST http://localhost:8080/api/v1/task/saveTask: Save a new task.
 - DELETE http://localhost:8080/api/v1/task/{taskId}: Delete a task with the specified ID.
 - PUT http://localhost:8080/api/v1/task/{taskId}: Update a task with the specified ID.

+  ## Authentication with Spring Security
+  The application utilizes Spring Security to manage authentication.
+Login and signup functionalities are available.